GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 !!! note

     It means that if a player tries to cheat by modifying the global variables or wrongly change a variable because of a network issue, the server will automatically send again the correct value to the player.

+### Disabling the synchronization of variables

+By default, all scene and global variables are synchronized across the network by the host.
+This is useful for two reasons:

+- It allows everyone to see the same thing happening in the game.
+- It allows the host to have the correct information about the game state.

+Some variables, however, might not need to be synchronized across the network.
+For instance, if you have a variable that is very specific to the current player, like a variable storing which keys the player has mapped to their controls, you might want to disable the synchronization of this variable.
+To do this, you can use the action **Disable variable synchronization** on the game of the host, then on the other players's games, you can safely change the variable without it being synchronized.

+### Changing ownership of variables

+You can also change the ownership of a variable, so that the variable is owned by a specific player.
+This can be useful if you want to store information about a player that only this player can modify.
+For instance, you can store the score of a player in a variable owned by this player.
+To do this, use the action **Player variable ownership**.

+!!! note

+    A good example of this is if you want to allow any player to pause the game.
+You can use a variable `IsGamePaused` owned by the host, and when a player wants to pause the game, they can take ownership of this variable before modifying it.
+This way, all players will see the game paused as the variable is synchronized across the network by the player who owns it.

 ## Common patterns and things to look out for